cpury/cpury.github.io/_posts/2018-09-03-learning_where_you_are_looking.md

 In the browser, we can easily get access to the user's webcam.
 Taking the **whole image** would be **too large** an input for the net, and it would have to do a lot of work before it could even find out where the eyes are.
 This might be fine in a model that we train offline and deploy on a server, but to be trained and used in the browser, this would be too daunting a task.

-To help the network, we can provide it only the **part of the image around the user's eyes**.
+In order to help the network, we can provide it with only the **part of the image around the user's eyes**.
 This rectangle surrounding the eyes can be located using a third party library.
 So the first part of the pipeline looks like this:

 {% include svgs/lookie-lookie_extraction.svg %}